ZAAI-com/Jekyll-AEO/docs/SETUP_PROMPT.md

 ---

+## Step 4.5 — Cleanup Recommendations

+After a successful build, scan the generated output for entries that should be excluded from the LLM index:

+### Detect Redirect Pages

+1. Read `_site/llms.txt`.
+2. For each `.md` file listed, read its content from the `_site/` directory.
+3. Flag pages where the markdown content is very short (under 50 characters) and contains phrases like "Redirecting to", "Redirect", or consists mainly of a single link.
+4. For each flagged page, show the user the entry and its content and ask: "This page appears to be a redirect.
+Would you like to exclude it from the LLM index?"

+### Detect Error Pages

+Flag pages whose URL contains common error patterns (`/404`, `/500`, `/error/`) or whose title contains "404", "Not Found", "Error", or "500".

+### Apply Exclusions

+For pages the user confirms should be excluded, offer two approaches:
+- **Per-page**: Add `markdown_copy: false` to the page's front matter (best for individual pages).
+- **By prefix**: Add a URL prefix to the `exclude` list under `jekyll_aeo` in `_config.yml` (best when multiple pages share a prefix, e.g., `/error/`).

+Recommend the approach that best fits the number and pattern of pages found.

+---

 ## Step 5 — Summary and Next Steps

 Tell the user what was installed and configured, then share these next steps: